-Helping cities around the world become more resilient to physical, social, and economic shocks and stresses.
+Helping cities around the world become more resilient to physical, social, and economic shocks and stresses

 In 2013, The Rockefeller Foundation pioneered 100 Resilient Cities to help more cities build resilience to the physical, social, and economic challenges that are a growing part of the 21st century.
 Cities in the 100RC network have been provided with the resources necessary to develop a roadmap to resilience along four main pathways:

 To learn more, and to view the complete list of cities and platform partners, visit www.100resilientcities.org.